 Websites often have multiple stakeholders around the company – a combination of various functional divisions – who all need to have a say when anything changes.
 When you run your campaigns from stand-alone pages, you give yourself greater flexibility and freedom.
-Using a landing page benefits you to make changes and run A/B tests without worrying about the rest of the site.
+Using a landing page benefits you by making changes and run A/B tests without worrying about the rest of the site.

 Once you have established the basic conversion rate, start testing any changes to your site.
-Using an iterative approach, you will be able to understand what your customers are responding to.
-Then, if you have a sound consumer behaviour theory, you can bring it to the table for inclusion as a direction for other areas of the site – armed with the evidence needed to quell the naysayers.
+Using an iterative approach, you will be able to understand what your potential leads are responding to.
+Then, if you have a sound consumer behavior theory, you can bring it to the table for inclusion as a direction for other areas of the site – armed with the evidence needed to quell the naysayers.

 If you separate your campaigns from your homepage, you can allocate responsibility more effectively.
 With clear, one-goal landing page experiences, your reporting will be able to see who’s doing the best and what’s going on.

-You’ll be able to tell which campaign is bringing in the most traffic, and which is converting best.
+You’ll be able to tell which campaign is bringing in the most traffic, and which is converting visitors into customers the best.
 From there, you can make better decisions about where to allocate your marketing budget.

 They might have gotten there through organic search, or by clicking on an ad.
-If you create a useful landing page, that offers the user exactly what they’re looking for, there is a higher chance that they will eventually convert into a paying customer.
+If you create a useful landing page, that offers the user exactly what they’re looking for with the right social proof, there is a higher chance that they will eventually convert into a paying customer.